dfinity/candid/.github/CONTRIBUTING.md

     You can also post a message to the [community forum](https://forum.dfinity.org/) or submit a [support request](mailto://support@dfinity.org).

-- If you are reporting a bug, provide as much information about the problem as possible.
+- If you are reporting a bug, provide as much information about the problem as possible, including the name of the example app and SDK version.

 - If you want to contribute directly to this repository, typical fixes might include any of the following:

+    - Bugs and errors when compiling the example apps
-    - Bugs fixes
+    - Bugs and errors associated with front-end assets
     - Code improvements
     - Feature requests